The purpose of a St James school uniform

 - Plain black or white headscarf with no jewels

-- Black leather look/polishable footwear with no coloured marks or logos.
-No flip-flops, Ugg-style boots or high heels.
-Knee/ankle boots will be permitted.
+- Black leather look/polishable shoes with no coloured marks or logos.
+No flip-flops, Ugg-style boots, , skater style, pumps, trainers or high heels.
+Knee/ankle boots will not be permitted.

-Students may also wear a Royal Blue v-neck jumper or cardigan that is only available from Thomas Moore, Fore Street, Exeter Tel 01392 255711.
+-Students may also wear a Royal Blue v-neck jumper or cardigan that is only available from Thomas Moore,

 The St James PE kit list